-Peter O’Toole: ‘Lawrence of Arabia’ actor, eight-time Oscar nominee dead at 81
+Peter O’Toole: ‘Lawrence of Arabia’ actor & eight-time Oscar nominee

 Stage, film, and television actor Peter O’Toole, an eight-time Best Actor Academy Award nominee best remembered for his performance as T.E.
 Lawrence in David Lean’s epic blockbuster Lawrence of Arabia, died on Dec.
 14 at a London hospital following “a long illness.”
 Peter O’Toole was 81.